BeyondTrust - Secure Remote Access and Privileged Access Management

 • Limit access to sensitive assets.
 This can be achieved by leveraging vulnerability-based application management (VBAM), which is the capability developed by BeyondTrust to correlate vulnerability data against privileged access requests and permissions, and restrict access based on real-time risk.
 For instance, if an asset or application has vulnerabilities, you will want to be even more judicious about allowing them to run elevated privileges.

-• Enforce least privilege: Hackers, and malware, covet privileges.
-Often, malicious code cannot execute without a higher level of privileges.
+• Enforce least privilege: Attackers covet privileges.
+Often, malicious code and malware cannot execute without a higher level of privileges.
 By removing admin rights wherever possible and enforcing least privilege, you shrink the available actions that can be performed by an intruder or malicious code.

 Step Two: Privilege Hijacking and Escalation